Monday, October 25, 2010

-Big Scrabble tournament in Musical City last weekend.
+Big Scrabble tournament in Musical City yesterday.
 There were six of us "experts" in the top division.
-I won the division.
+I finished second.
 In my most interesting game I led off with ANTEFIX for 100 points.
 My opponent was stunned, of course, but then he went to town adorning the word, first hooking it with an A (ANTEFIXA) and then hooking that with an E (ANTEFIXAE), scoring 40 or so on each play.
 Meanwhile I was busy elsewhere, following up my opening play with IODOPHOR and then RECURVES, all without the benefit of a blank.
 I had 247 points after three turns.
 I added another late bingo, and if it hadn't been for a little lull when I was saddled with a surfeit of vowels I would have scored over 600.
 I had 542.

 Dumb word of the day (mainly because I challenged it and lost): toileted.
 The Scrabble dictionary says this the past tense of the verb toilet.
 Merriam-Webster does not count toilet as a verb, but since when has that ever deterred the intrepid adventurers responsible for the Official Scrabble Player's Dictionary?